slyall/www-darkmere/content/_index.md

 ### [Bladestroller](/bladestroller/)

-A page about the obscure movie remix of Bladerunner and Mary Poppins.
+A page about the obscure movie remix of Blade Runner and Mary Poppins.

 ### [Domestic Blindness](/domestic_blindness.html)